 Faustin spent three years figuring out where to base his winemaking operation while still growing the grapes in Portland.
 He found Abbey Creek Winery’s home in North Plains, 24 miles (39 km) west of Portland.
 “I had to decide early on that we weren’t going to do it the way everyone else was,” he says.

 The winery and tasting room, which attracts over 300 people a month, is emblazoned with a bright mural that that depicts Faustin’s family breaking bread with a diverse group.
 Inside is modest and comfortable; wine barrels take up half the room, and visitors can see where the grapes are crushed, fermented and aged.

-On a winter day in early 2018, Faustin is bumping “No Diggity” by Blackstreet and preparing for an artist to install a show on his rotating gallery-style walls.
-His Street Roots spread is proudly displayed, and promotional posters for his self-produced documentary film, Red, White & Black: An Oregon Wine Story, hang beside a memorial portrait of his father.
-A little sign reading “The best wines are the ones we drink with friends” sits next to the register.
+On a winter day in early 2018, Faustin was bumping “No Diggity” by Blackstreet and preparing for an artist to install a show on his rotating gallery-style walls.
+His Street Roots spread was proudly displayed, and promotional posters for his self-produced documentary film, Red, White & Black: An Oregon Wine Story, were hung beside a memorial portrait of his father.
+A little sign reading “The best wines are the ones we drink with friends” sat next to the register.

 These snapshots of Faustin’s winery illustrate his humility, graciousness and easygoing approach to being a winemaker.
 In fact, many patrons visit the winery as much for community and good vibes as for the wine itself.

 Wine for a Cause

 Since its first release in 2008, Abbey Creek has produced small batches of Northwest classics: chardonnay, pinot gris and, of course, pinot noir.
 Faustin is most enthusiastic about the three batches he created to raise funds for charitable causes: “Diva” and “Sleettown” (both 2015 pinot noirs) and “Afrodite” (a 2016 rose de pinot).
 Faustin donates a portion of proceeds from each of these wines to a different local organization.